 When you’re trying to get pregnant, sex is about more than just having fun.
 You want to do everything right in bed to maximize your chances of conceiving.

 No methods have been proven to produce a pregnancy.
 Yet a few changes to the timing and frequency of your lovemaking might help increase your odds of success.

 The best time to get pregnant is at the most fertile point in your menstrual cycle.
 Your ‘fertile window’ includes five days prior to ovulation and the day of ovulation.

-The two days before you ovulate and the day of ovulation have the highest probability of conception.
+The two days before you ovulate and the day of ovulation have the .
 Having sex on those days will give you the greatest odds of conceiving.

 During ovulation, your ovary releases a mature egg.
 That egg makes its way down the fallopian tube on its way to your uterus.